tubagus216/android-popups/README.md

 [![](https://jitpack.io/v/tubagus216/PopUps.svg)](https://jitpack.io/#tubagus216/PopUps)

 # PopUps
-This is simple and lightweight android library to make PopupMenu and ContextMenu with icon and beautiful UI :D
+This is simple and lightweight android library to make PopupMenu and ContextMenu with icon and beautiful UI Without any aditional third party libraries

 ## Instalation